 The Moment of Separation is the Hard Part

-For children with separation anxiety, weather they are an 8 month old or an 8 years old, it’s the moment we leave that they find the hardest.
+For children with separation anxiety, weather they are an 9 month old or an 9 years old, it’s the moment we leave that they find the hardest.
 In almost every case, once we are out of sight, they move on and have a great time.
 While this is reassuring for us as parents, it doesn’t make walking away from your crying child any easier.
 You’ll need to remind yourself that they will enjoy themselves and they will be smiling when you pick them up.
 If they aren’t, there’s likely to be another a problem.
+As she has grown older, my daughter has been able to remind herself that she always has a good time at places and doesn’t actually miss me when we’re apart.
+That has helped her to manage our separations a lot.

 Controlling the Environment when you Separate

 It can also be useful to consider the time you drop your child off.
 What works best will depend on the individual.
 For one child we found they were better if we arrived early when the adult present had time to greet them.
-For the other, we were better dropping off when most people had already arrived so that there were plenty of distractions.
+For the other, we were better dropping off when most people had already arrived so that there were plenty of distractions and friends to greet them.

 It’s also really useful to talk to the adults that you’re leaving your child with.
-For the most part they will have experienced separation anxiety in older children plenty of times and will have some useful suggestions.
+For the most part they will have experienced separation anxiety in plenty of children and will have some useful suggestions.
 This might be things like giving them a special job to do or having them get on with a particular piece of work as soon as they arrive.

-Mementos to Help Ease Separation for Older Children
+Mementos to Help Ease Separation Anxiety for Older Children

 When older children have separation anxiety, sometimes a physical item can help them to cope.
 We’ve used small key rings for this with great success as they can be attached discreetly to clothes so that they don’t get lost.
 By having something to remind them of the parent they are missing, older children can still feel connected after you’ve separated.